 ESRC LISS DTP Studentships

-CASE doctoral projects are now closed.
-Information on how to apply for future projects will be added on the page.
-Please contact the project supervisor for any queries about the project.
+Recruitment for October 2026 entry projects will open in Winter 2025-2026.
 LISS DTP’s Collaborative (CASE) Studentships promote partnerships between social scientists at King’s College London, Queen Mary University of London and Imperial College and end-user, non-academic organisations (public or private or third sector ‘partner institutions’).
 A CASE studentship is a PhD studentship in which the student enhances their training by working closely with the non-academic partner in the development of their research project.
+There are a mix of +3.5 (PhD only) and 1+3.5 (Master’s + PhD) opportunities, which represent some of the broad range of interdisciplinary social research themes being investigated by LISS DTP staff and students.

 EPSRC Cooperative Awards in Science and Technology (iCASE)